Hand-in of the 2016 Stop the Maangamizi:We Charge Genocide/Ecocide Petition

 Esther STANFORD-XOSEI, Hon.
 Kweme ABUBAKA, Elder Lindiwe TSELE, Dr. Barryl BIEKMAN, Nehanda NGOZI, Heru MOMOH ©Thabo Jaiyesimi

-The ‘Stop the Maangamizi: We Charge Genocide/Ecocide‘ Petition (SMWeCGE) is one of the ISMAR campaigning tools for mobilising our people’s power to exert upon the British Houses of Parliament towards establishing the All-Party Commission For Truth & Reparatory Justice, and other actions necessary to advance the process of dialogue from the ground-upwards, with the British State and society on Reparatory Justice.
+The ‘Stop the Maangamizi: We Charge Genocide/Ecocide!’
+Campaign Petition (SMWeCGEC) is one of the ISMAR campaigning tools for mobilising our people’s power to exert upon the British Houses of Parliament towards establishing the All-Party Parliamentary Commission For Truth & Reparatory Justice, and other actions necessary to advance the process of dialogue from the ground-upwards, with the British State and society on Reparatory Justice.

-- Increase recognition of and educate people about the Maangamizi, its causes, contemporary manifestations and consequences;
+- Promote Maatubuntununyansa* in order to increase recognition of and educate people about the Maangamizi, its causes, contemporary manifestations, consequences and solutions;

 - Gather evidence of the continuing impact of the Maangamizi as part of the process towards establishing the All Party-Parliamentary Commissions of Inquiry for Truth & Reparatory Justice at the levels of the Westminster Houses of Parliament and the European Parliament as well as the Ubuntukgotla Peoples International Tribunal for Global Justice;